 - 1. Newly constructed buildings should not overwhelm or disregard the adjacent context with regard to building location, scale, bulk, massing, material, color, texture and fenestration. - 2.
-Contemporary designs should respect the traditional character of their context and maintain the front setback established by neighboring buildings. - Distinguishing features, historic elements and examples of craftsmanship should not be removed or covered during the alteration of existing older structures.
-Where damaged, they should be restored or recreated. - 4.
-Signage, awnings, light fixtures and other applied elements should not cover architectural details, and should be in scale with the building facade and its immediate context.
-Generally, materials that have been applied to cover older traditional facade elements should be removed and not replaced.
+Contemporary designs should respect the traditional character of their context and maintain the front setback established by neighboring buildings.

+3. Distinguishing features, historic elements and examples of craftsmanship should not be removed or covered during the alteration of existing older structures.
+Where damaged, they should be restored or recreated.